ParrotSec/documentation/src/en/File and Directory Permissions.md

 Previously we mentioned that, in Linux, all the files of the system belong to a user and a group.
 The owner of a file is the user who created it and the main group of this file is the group of the user who created it.
 For example, in previous chapters we worked with the user "parrot", if this user creates a file, the user "parrot" and the default group of the parrot user, will be the owners of this new file, so the file belongs to the parrot user and the default group of the parrot user.
 For this reason, we often need to use the "sudo" command to be able to read, modify or execute some files and programs of the system or make changes in the permissions of the files in question.

-Let's analyze the output of the command "ls -l"
+Let's analyze the output of the command `ls -l`

 	┌─[root@parrot]─[/home/parrot]
-	└──╼ # ls -l archivo.txt
+	└──╼ # ls -l archive.txt
-	-rw-rw-r-- 1 parrot hackers    0    oct 16 12:32 archivo.txt
+	-rw-rw-r-- 1 parrot hackers    0    oct 16 12:32 archive.txt
 	drwxr-xr-x 3 parrot hackers  4096   oct 15 16:25 scripts

-The output of the command "ls -l" indicates whether it is a file (-) or directory (d), the permissions of the file/directory (rw-rw-r--), the following field (indicates the number of files/directories) user and group to which it belongs (parrot hackers), size (0), last modification date (Oct 16 12:32) and name (file.txt and scripts).
+The output of the command `ls -l` indicates whether it is a file (-) or directory (d), the permissions of the file/directory (rw-rw-r--), the following field (indicates the number of files/directories) user and group to which it belongs (parrot hackers), size (0), last modification date (Oct 16 12:32) and name (file.txt and scripts).
 Let's stop in the fields, permissions, user and group, and let's focus on the first field (file permissions).
 In Linux, the permissions management that the users and the groups of users have on the files and the folders, is carried out by means of a simple scheme of three types of permissions:

-Read permission, represented by the "r" letter.
+**Read** permission, represented by the "**r**" letter.

-Write permission, represented by the "w" letter.
+**Write** permission, represented by the "**w**" letter.

-Execution permission, repersented by the "x" letter.
+**Execution** permission, repersented by the "**x**" letter.

 The meanin of these premissions s different for files and folders, then we will explain each of the cases.

-In the case of a .txt file, it has the following permissions:
+In the case of a *.txt* file, it has the following permissions:

 	Owner	Group	Other Users
 	r  w  -	r  w  -	r  -  -